cmikedev/mystic-mindfulness/README.md

 ### 4.1 Visual Design
 To fulfill its purpose as an ecommerce site selling items which fall under the "Mysticism" and "Wellness" umbrellas, inspiration was taken from sources that were either in similar markets or whose visuals illicited emotions that one would link to spirituality and wellness.
 Integrally, the site must be engaging, clean, intuitive and easy to navigate.

 Visually, the Mystic Mindfulness website is based on Code Institute's Boutique Ado project and [The Psychic Tree](https://www.thepsychictree.co.uk/) webstore.
 All of the product images were taken from [The Psychic Tree](https://www.thepsychictree.co.uk/).
 Additionally, many other wellness and mystical websites were viewed and it was found that the use of a black and white colour palette offset by bright images was the norm.
-This design, partcularly of the use of relatively large white spaces denoted health, emptiness and a clear mind.
+This design of other studied sites, partcularly the use of relatively large white spaces denoted health, emptiness and a clear mind and that styling was followed in Mystic Mindfulness.

 The font differed between similar websites but in general, there was a combined use of stylised font with plain, clear font for the more important sections such as purchase options, links or instructions.
 This combination has been followed in the Mystic Mindfulness website.
 For the stylised font parts, the "Bilbo" font-family was used.
 This is a "Lord of the Rings" inspired font.
 The "Lord of the Rings" is a very recognisable cultural reference and the fantasy-oriented design of the Bilbo font reinforces the mystical element of the Mystic Mindfulness website.